gmill88/Capstone-Miller/README.md

 3. Evaluate multiple models to determine which model best predicts fraudulent E-Commerce transactions.
 ## Limitations

-– **Use of Simulated Data:** Simulated data is used to protect the privacy of customers.
-Simulated data can lack complexity and may show bias, so it would not be as affective as real data.
+- **Use of Simulated Data:**
+  Simulated data was used in this project to protect customer privacy.
+However, simulated data may lack the complexity of real-world data and could introduce biases.
+This limitation may impact the model's ability to perform as effectively as it would with real-world data.

+- **Generalization and Overfitting:**
-– **Generalization or Overfitting:** The simulated data is generalized to one type of fraudulent transaction, card-not-present fraud, and would likely struggle to identify other types of fraud.
-The simulated data could also be based on previous fraud patterns, so as new fraud patterns emerge, the model would be less effective in detecting fraud.
+  The model was trained and tested on data that represents a single type of fraudulent transaction: card-not-present fraud.
+While effective for this type of fraud, the model may struggle to identify other types of fraud.
+Additionally, if the simulated data reflects past fraud patterns, the model may be less effective at detecting emerging or novel fraud patterns.
 ## Data Collection
 ### Data Source and Description
 The E-Commerce Fraud data set, found here https://www.kaggle.com/datasets/vbinh002/fraud-ecommerce/data,